MachinisteWeb/DocAtlas/README.md

 ### Example ###

-1. Go on « http://www.lesieur.name/test-case-atlas/products/munchkin-2.html », that represent a list of component which together represent a « layout ».
+1. Go on « http://www.lesieur.name/test-case-atlas/ » and then for example on « http://www.lesieur.name/test-case-atlas/products/munchkin-2.html ».
+That represent a list of component which together represent a « layout ».

 2. With F12, find all components with the `.ui` class.
 Comonents are :
   - ribbon